Anyone's death diminishes me,

 Ingo Nugel, 2007, German game music composer

-Bill Nutting, 2008, founder of Nutting Assoc., released first arcade video game
+Bill Nutting, 2008, founder of Nutting Associates, released first arcade video game

 O